Skip to main content

 Time-series chart

 At the top of the page, below the filters, a time-series chart shows activity over time.
 Hover over any data point to view counts for the selected time interval.
-The data is grouped by the attributes selected on the Visibility page.
+The chart groups data by the attributes you select on the Visibility page.

 Logs table